Bristol Choral Society

 Bristol Choral Society is a large mixed-voiced choir based in Bristol, England, founded in 1889.
-Currently conducted by Hilary Campbell, it has around 140 auditioned members.
+As of 2002, it is conducted by Hilary Campbe, it has around 140 auditioned members.
 The choir stages at least three concerts annually at the Bristol Beacon (formerly Colston Hall) in Bristol with professional orchestras and soloists, and another annually at Bristol Cathedral in addition to other performances and broadcasts in Bristol and further afield.

 Beginnings

 Bristol Choral Society was founded in 1889 by George Riseley, then organist of Bristol Cathedral.
-Its first performance was at the Colston Hall on 7 May 1890 – Mendelssohn's St. Paul (oratorio) with a choir exceeding 500 singers – and it has been performing principally at the Colston Hall ever since.
+Its first performance was at the Colston Hall on 7 May 1890 – Mendelssohn's St. Paul with a choir exceeding 500 singers – and it has been performing principally at the Colston Hall ever since.

 A few weeks later, the Society accepted its first invitation to sing outside Bristol, being asked by Augustus Manns to sing the same work at the Crystal Palace, London joining other choirs to number some 5,500 singers in total.

-The second Bristol concert was the first Bristol performance of A German Requiem (Brahms) in December 1890.
+The second Bristol concert was the first Bristol performance of Brahms' A German Requiem in December 1890.